The Problem with Transferring Google Drive

 - Select file types or let it transfer everything

-- Transfer runs automatically — files land in a organized folder in your personal Drive
+- Transfer runs automatically — files land in an organized folder in your personal Drive

 Pros: Fast, automatic, preserves formats, AI organization available